Teachers & Students

 This program meets these Common Core Standards: RH.6-8.2, SL.6-10.2

-Students explore the history, society, and economcy of Gilded Age Hartford through the lives of the Clemens family and their illustrious neighbors.
-Twain once said of Hartford that “I think this is the best-built and handsomest town I have ever seen,” and this judgment had a great deal to do with why he and his family settled here in a remarkable house located on Farmington Avenue in the fashionable Hartford neighborhood of Nook Farm.
-The program explores the stories and families of Nook Farm, and concludes with Clemens’ return to Connecticut in his final home of Stormfield, near Reading.
+Students explore the history, society, and economy of Gilded Age Hartford through the lives of the Clemens family and their illustrious neighbors.
+Twain once said of Hartford that “I think this is the best-built and handsomest town I have ever seen.”
+Exploring the social context of his greatest period of literary success, the program chronicles the stories and families of Nook Farm, in Hartford.

 This program meets these Common Core Standards: RH.6-8.2, SL.6-10.2